BY ERIN PRUTOW

 Have a Credit Card on File

-Have credit card information on file for each boarder, even if your boarders desire to pay via check or ACH, insist upon execution of a boarding agreement to keep a credit card on file and inform them that the card will be charged if their account becomes delinquent for over 30 days.
+Have credit card information on file for each boarder, even if your boarders desire to pay via check or ACH, insist upon execution of a boarding agreement to keep a credit card on life, keep a better credit and inform them that the card will be charged if their account becomes delinquent for over 30 days.

 Take a Deposit